JonmarCorpuz/knowledgeDump/Kubernetes/Objects/PodDisruptionBudgets/README.md

 # PodDisruptionBudget Overview

-PDBs are policies that help users control how many replicas of a pod can be unavailable at the same time during voluntary disruptions
+PDBs are policies that help users control how many replicas of a pod can be unavailable at the same time during voluntary disruption

 <br>